icshwi/e3training/workbook/chapter5.md

 0. Fork your own copy from the community iocStats [5]

 1. Update the `E3_MODULE_DEV_GITURL` in order to use your own repository.
-For example, the default one is `https://github.com/icshwi/iocStats`
+...For example, the default one is `https://github.com/icshwi/iocStats`

 2. Check https://github.com/icshwi/iocStats whether it is the same as the original one or not.
-One can see the following line `This branch is 1 commit ahead, 1 commit behind epics-modules:master. ` in **Figure 2**.
+...One can see the following line `This branch is 1 commit ahead, 1 commit behind epics-modules:master. ` in **Figure 2**.

 |![Import Example](ch5_supplementry_path/fig2.png)|
 | :---: |